PaddlePaddle/docs/docs/design/phi/design_en.md

 }
 ```

-In addition to the change of kernel form from structure to functional, there are two major changes:
+In addition to the change of kernel form from structure format to functional format, there are two major changes:

 1. Since the parameters are all specific inputs, there is no need to take the input and output from the context, the relevant code is removed.
 2. In the PHI kernel, the memory application of the output Tensor is required to use the `ctx.Alloc` or `ctx.HostAlloc` method, and no longer use the original `mutable_data` to apply for memory.